 We can see the rise and expansion of ethnic restaurants in Boston in this critical period through maps showing immigrant-owned establishments in 1895 and 1926.
 Drawn from the city directories for those years, the data do not represent all of the city’s restaurants, but rather a snapshot of what was likely a large sample of the total.
 We created a data set of these restaurants and their owners (sometimes searching through tax records to locate the owners’ names) and then researched them through census and immigration records to determine their nativity.
 We then created maps of the restaurants owned by foreign-born individuals using ArcGIS Online.
 The following two maps show the diffusion of Boston’s immigrant-owned restaurants over a 30-year period, illustrating the dramatic change in both immigration and ethnic restaurants between the 1890s and the 1920s.
 Click on the legend to toggle between different groups or on map points to see owner information.

 Zoom out or scroll across map to see more restaurants (318 total).
 For further discussion of restaurants owned by different ethnic groups, please click feature boxes below.

 Global Eats was created by students at Boston College in the 2021 course, Street Life: Urban Space and Popular Culture.
 Special thanks to Lila Zarrella for additional research and editing and graduate students in the Digital Humanities Certificate program who helped develop the maps and data visualizations: Elizabeth Bloor, Emily Coello, Bailey Lemoine, Sam Hurwitz, and Meghan McCoy.
+Bee Lehman, Matt Naglak, and Melanie Hubbard of the Digital Scholarship Group provided expert technical assistance.
 We are also grateful to Marta Crilly at the City of Boston Archives who helped us locate tax records that identified some of the owners of the restaurants.